vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 So, how does `Express` know, where to find your `views` folder.
 Well, it doesn't know, but it knows all the possible places it might be at.

 The smart people who wrote the `Express` framework, noticed a key detail about how your dependencies are stored inside your projects.
-The `node_modules` folder is part of the project itself, which means any dependencies you install, will be installed as a subfolder in your project, which inturn means, this `views` folder that we are looking for has to be somewhere in this chain.
+The `node_modules` folder is part of the project itself, which means any dependencies you install, will be installed as a subfolder in your project, which in-turn means, this `views` folder that we are looking for has to be somewhere in this chain.

 And that's exactly what they do, they removed each level of depth from the absolute path, and look for this folder called `views` and whenever they find it, `BINGO`.